italoosorio/SilkBuilder-Doc/how_to/toggle_list.md

 </div>
 ```

-In this case all the HTML structure embedding the button will get affected.

 ## Toggle by ID

-In this case the DIV *publishingBox* will be affected.
+To hide any HTML element, add the element's ID to the toggleList property.
+In the sample, when the button gets hidden, the DIV identified as "publishingBox" will also be hidden or shown.

 ```xml
 <div id="publishingBox" >